abitbetter/udacity-drl-nanodegree/p2-continuous-control/Report.md

 | LR_CRITIC       | 1e-3            | learning rate of the critic     |
 | WEIGHT_DECAY    | 0               | L2 weight decay     |

-It should be mentioned that at the Ornstein-Uhlenbeck process, when updating the internal state, a uniform random distribution and a normal random distribution where tested, having only good results with with the latter.
+It should be mentioned that at the Ornstein-Uhlenbeck process, when updating the internal state, a uniform random distribution and a normal random distribution where tested, having only good results with the latter.

 ### Plot of Rewards